bensen011/Orbital-Dynamics-Simulation/README.md

 **Memory Management:** Implements a sliding-window algorithm for the satellite's telemetry trail, ensuring memory-efficient rendering over 100,000+ frames.

-**Interactive UI:** Reads a _.csv_ database of planetary parameters and handles dynamic user inputs for manoeuver selection (Periapsis vs. Apoapsis stabilisation).
+**Interactive UI:** Reads a _.csv_ database of planetary parameters and handles dynamic user inputs for manoeuvre selection (Periapsis vs. Apoapsis stabilisation).

 ## Dependencies:

 To run this simulation, you will need Python 3 installed along with the following libraries:
-- NumpP
+- NumPy
 - SciPy
 - Matplotlib